xiuchaos/ReinforcementLearning/ReinforcementL/Chap1.md

 **evolutionary methods** - without estimating value functions
 > evolutionary methods have advantage on problems in which the learning agent cannot sense the complete state of its environment.

 ## 1.5 An Extentded Example: Tic-Tac-Toe

+Tic-Tac-Toe
+* classical minimax solution
+* optimization methods for sequential decision problems, such as dynamic programming
+* evolutionary method
+* approached with a method making use of a value function
+	* estimate the state's value
+	* most of time we *move greedily* selecting the move that leads to the state with greatest value, that is, with the highest estimated probability of winning
+	* occasionally, we randomly moves *exploratory moves*, because they cause us to experience states that we might otherwise never see.

 ## 1.6 Summary

+reinforcement learning is the first field to seriously address the computational issues that arise when learning from interaction with an environment in order to achieve long-term goals.

+Reinforcement learning uses the formal framework of *Markov decision processes* to define the inter-action between a learning agent and its environment in terms of states, actions, and rewards.
+This framework is intended to be a simple way of representing essential features of the artificial intelligence problem.

+These features include a sense of *cause and effect*, a sense of *uncertainty and nondeterminism*, and the *existence of explicit goals*.
+Value and value functions are the key features of most of the reinforcement learning methods in this book.

 ## 1.7 Early History of Reinforcement Learning